bbkx226/bbkx226/README.md

 Welcome to my Github profile, I'm Brandon!
 As a highly motivated and enthusiastic computer science student, I am deeply committed to pursuing a career in full stack development.
 Through a combination of self-study and collaboration with my peers, I am continuously working to hone my skills and achieve my goal of becoming a full-fledged full stack developer.

 My GitHub portfolio showcases a diverse range of coding projects, including those that I have independently developed, those that were inspired by instructional resources, and those that were created through collaborative efforts with other aspiring developers.
-For a comprehensive overview of my qualifications and expertise, I kindly direct you to my [portfolio website][https://www.bbkx.live/].
+For a comprehensive overview of my qualifications and expertise, I kindly direct you to my ![portfolio website][https://www.bbkx.live/].

 <p align="left">
     <a href="https://www.linkedin.com/in/bbkx/">